BradleyA/Linux-admin/github-animated-GIF/README.md

 **WARNING:** These instructions below are incomplete.
 Consider them as notes quickly drafted on a napkin rather than proper documentation!
-I need to get this to work and completed then some cleanup  . . .
+I need to get this completed then some cleanup  . . .

     my notes after reading this from Paul
     Thanks Paul!